Alejandra-BM/ProxPot/sandbox/dionaea/README.md

-Here will be the folders of dionaea that will be updated thanks to the cron job of rsync.
-They contain all the binaries and files the attackers leave.
+## Dionaea files
+This directory will contain the Dionaea folders that are regularly updated via a cron-driven rsync job.
+It includes all binaries and artifacts left behind by attackers.